5 things a QC company can't control

 An inspector will usually arrive at the factory, go to the finished product storage area, verify product quantities, pull samples and head to the designated inspection area.
 Inspectors are generally not permitted to walk freely around the factory and are usually accompanied by factory staff at all times.

-Often an importer will mistakenly assume that it?s the QC company that sets the date for the service.
-But actually, it?s the supplier that dictates to the QC company when the service will occur?if at all.
-While your QC partner will certainly try to accommodate the date that you specify for an inspection, it?s ultimately the supplier?s decision to confirm the booking.
+Often an importer will mistakenly assume that it's the QC company that sets the date for the service.
+But actually, it's the supplier that dictates to the QC company when the service will occur? if at all.
+While your QC partner will certainly try to accommodate the date that you specify for an final inspection, it's ultimately the supplier's decision to confirm the booking.

 Generally, the steps to scheduling a service are as follows:

-2. Your third-party sends a booking form to your supplier that requires entering a requested service date and other information
+2. Your third-party sends a booking form to your supplier that requires entering a requested service date, address and other information

 3. The supplier sends the completed booking form back to your third-party and a phone call confirms the service date